nillyr/octoconf/README.md

 ## Installation

-For regular use, download the latest version from the release page and install it:
+For regular use, download the latest version from the release page or from [PyPI](https://pypi.org/project/octoconf-cli/) and install it:

 ```bash
 pip install octoconf-*.whl